Pash3nlee/HackTheBox/Medium/Schooled.md

 * Find subdomain
 * Use XSS to steel teacher's cookie
-* Privilege escalation from teatcher to administrator of site
+* Privilege escalation from teatcher to administrator of site with CVE
 * Upload PHP reverse shell
 * Find credentional to connect to mysql databases
 * Crack bcrypt hash